COMP2150-24s1/level-design-assessment-LondonCowboys/README.md

 ### 2.8.
 Spikes
 Scattered around the level with the other enemies.
 ### 2.9.
 Spitters
-Strategicly placed around the map with other enemies to make it difficult for the player.
+strategically placed around the map with other enemies to make it difficult for the player.
 ### 2.10.
 Weapon Pickup (Gun)
 Placed in the second fight of the level.
 ### 2.11.
 Weapon Pickup (Staff)